Car-Rental App Turo Appears to Stall in 1st Circuit Appeal

 Massport claims that when users agree to car-share pickups at Logan, they’re trespassing, and Turo is aiding and abetting the trespass.

-Justice Delila Wendlandt seemed to think that such a claim was outside the scope of section 230’s protection.
+Justice Delila Wendlandt seemed to think that such a claim was outside the scope of Section 230’s protection.

 “Why does the aiding and abetting trespass claim treat Turo as a publisher?” she demanded of Prelogar.
 “Turo encourages transactions by offering roadside assistance, safety policies, host agreements and insurance.
 Isn’t that more than treating Turo as a publisher?”